The Game (rapper)

+The Game found similar critical and commercial success with his third and fourth albums, LAX (2008) and The R.E.D.
+Album (2010), which peaked at numbers two and one on the Billboard 200, respectively.
+His fifth album, Jesus Piece (2012), served as his final release with Interscope and peaked within the chart's top ten, along with his following independent albums: The Documentary 2, The Documentary 2.5 (2015), and 1992 (2016).
+His ninth album, Born 2 Rap (2019) was announced as his final; however, his career continued with the release of his tenth album Drillmatic – Heart vs. Mind (2022), which was met with mixed critical reception.

 Early life

 The Game was born Jayceon Terrell Taylor on November 29, 1979, in Compton, California, to parents George Taylor and Lynette Baker, who both were members of the Crips street gang.
-He grew up in a primarily Crip-controlled neighborhood known as Santana Blocc, although Taylor himself grew up to become a member of the Cedar Park Piru Bloods through his brother.
+He grew up in a primarily Crip-controlled neighborhood known as Santana Blocc, although Taylor himself grew up to become a member of the Cedar Block Piru Bloods through his brother.
 In an October 2006 interview with MTV News correspondent Sway Calloway, the Game described his family as "dysfunctional".
 His older half-brother, George Taylor III, a.k.a. the rapper Big Fase 100, was a Cedar Block Piru Bloods leader in West Compton, California.

 Taylor and his sibling spent six years in foster care.
 Taylor attended Compton High School.
 He went on to attend the community colleges Antelope Valley College, Harbor Community College and Cerritos College each for a time before leaving school.

 By the early 2000s, Taylor had become heavily involved in selling drugs and participating in gang activities.